Our Disaster

 Entering into the debate on the pages of TCHB, namely pieces by Laurie Dobson (April 9) and Dave Lindorff (April 11), let me start by defining what social democracy is and is not.

 Social democracy is not socialism.
 It is various reforms for improving workers lives so that they will not overthrow capitalism.
 The Nordic Model grew out of this Great Compromise between social democratic-led trade unions and wealthy property owners a century ago.
-In read more
+In exchange read more

 “He’s Got Eight Numbers, Just Like Everybody Else”